 Method 2: Clean dirty collet

-Another method which prevents your router bit.
+Another method that prevents your router bit.
 As I mentioned that dirty collet is the reason for the stuck router bit.
 This method is very easy and simple.
 First, you have to do is to lose the nut with the arm-wrestle method.
 Then clean the collet with a piece of cloth properly.
 Carefully clean all the dust from the collet and also clean the bit with the brush.

 Method 3: Tap on the bit shank